drhsqlite/fossil-mirror/www/defcsp.md

 ### <a name="style"></a> style-src 'self' 'unsafe-inline'

-This policy allows CSS information to come from separate files in the same domain of the Fossil server, or for CSS to be embedded inline within the document text.
+This policy allows CSS information to come from separate files hosted under the Fossil repo server’s Internet domain, or for CSS to be embedded within `<style>` tags within the document text.

-The `'unsafe-inline'` element means that an injection vulnerability in Fossil would allow an attacker to modify the CSS for a Fossil-generated page.
-This is not ideal, but nor is it as dangerous as allowing injected javascript to run, and Fossil uses of in-line CSS for things like setting background colors in timelines and defining line widths in bar graphs on the [Activity Reports](/reports) page, so it seems like in-line CSS is a necessary compromise at this time.
+The `'unsafe-inline'` declaration excludes CSS within individual HTML
+elements:

+        <p style="margin-left: 4em">Indented text.</p>

+Because this policy is weaker than [our default for script elements](#script), there is the potential for an atacker to modify a Fossil-generated page via CSS.
+While such page modifications are not as dangerous as injected JavaScript, the real reason we allow it is that Fossil still emits in-page `<style>` blocks in a few places.
+Over time, we may work out ways to avoid each of these, which will eventually allow us to tighten this CSP rule down to match the `script` rule.
+We recommend that you do your own CSS modifications [via the skin][cs] rather than depend on the ability to insert `<script>` blocks into individual pages.

 ### <a name="script"></a> script-src 'self' 'nonce-%s'